Chapter 3: Any Other World

 "Yeah, and they're a lot scarier than us, I might add," Lone mumbled, rubbing at his shoulder a bit.
 "Sometimes I forget which one of those two was the actual demon."

 "Oh, we barely had a chance to get to know them, I'm sure they aren't so bad," Mahihko reasoned.
 He cut himself off, however, as they stepped out of the base through the concrete doorway and back into the dry air of the box canyon.
 He took a moment to meander away from the base, letting his bare paws push into the cracked clay-like ground below while his eyes surveyed the environment around them.
 There was a thick grouping of trees and brush not too far from the base, and it looked like the verdant foliage nearly encircled this end of the barren valley.
 He could see the other squat military structure just past a thin cluster of greenery in the middle of the canyon, and otherwise there wasn't much to take in.
 "So...what, only one way into this place?" he asked as his eyes settled on a break in the canyon walls that he could barely make out through the same patch of dense vegetation.

 "Two, actually," Church corrected from above.
-The three glanced up to the roof where the taller chupadore stood next to Riffraff.
-The equine had the oversized sniper rifle pressed into his shoulder, holding it entirely wrong but obviously only interested in peering through the scope as the soldier at his side gestured idly toward the back of the canyon.
-"There's another way out through the trees back there, leads to the jungle."
+The three glanced up to the roof where the soldier stood next to Riffraff.
+The equine had the over-sized sniper rifle pressed into his shoulder, holding it entirely wrong but obviously only interested in peering through the scope as the chupadore at his side gestured idly toward the back of the canyon.
+"There's another way out through the trees back there, leads toward the woods."

 "There's also a dead purple bitch that way," Tucker added bitterly.
 "You assholes are free to get the fuck outta here through either option."